oheger/stream-sync/README.md

 from the hierarchical structure of the configuration options for Akka HTTP as described in the referenced documentation.

+### Timeouts
+To prevent that sync processes hang when servers involved respond very slowly, a timeout is applied to all operations.
+The timeout in seconds can be configured via the ``--timeout`` command line option; the default value is one minute.

+If a sync process needs to upload large files to a server via a not so fast internet connection, the timeout probably has to be increased; otherwise, operations will fail because they take too long.
+The following example shows how to set the timeout to 10 minutes to deal with larger uploads:

+``Sync C:\data\work dav:https://sd2dav.1und1.de/backup/work --timeout 600``

 ### Reading passwords from the console
 For some use cases, e.g. connecting to a WebDav server or encrypting files, StreamSync needs passwords.
 Per default, such passwords can be specified as